geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab4_Ex1_Exchange_Online.md

 6. In the **Common Attachment Types Filter**, select **On – Emails with attachments of filtered file types will trigger the Malware Detection Response (recommended).**

-7. Scroll down to the **Notifications** section and under **Administrator Notifications**, select the following two checkboxes:
+7. Scroll down to the **Notifications** section and under **Administrator Notifications**, select the following two check boxes:

 	- **Notify administrator about undelivered messages from internal senders**
 	- **Notify administrator about undelivered messages from external senders**

-8. Below the first checkbox that you selected in the prior step, enter **Holly@M365xZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider) in the **Administrator email address** field.
-Then copy this value and paste it into the **Administrator email address** field below the second checkbox that you selected in the prior step.
+8. Below the first check box that you selected in the prior step, enter **Holly@M365xZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider) in the **Administrator email address** field.
+Then copy this value and paste it into the **Administrator email address** field below the second check box that you selected in the prior step.

 9. Select **Save**, which may take a few minutes to update Adatum’s organization settings.  <br/>